 Another aspect of the ML model’s efficiency concerns how its accuracy relates to the reference method.
-In computational chemistry, so-called “chemical accuracy” ($\sim$1 kcal/mole) usually serves as a desirable level of precision in reproducing potential energy surface (PES) by \textit{ab initio} methods.
-Recently, the same can be said about ML models trained on calculated data.\cite{bogojeski2020quantum,kalita2021learning} From a more general perspective, the following guiding principle can be formulated: the accuracy of approximation model relied on quantum-chemical inputs should be at least comparable to that of underlying computational method relative to experimentally derived quantities.
+In computational chemistry, the so-called chemical accuracy ($\sim$1 kcal/mole) usually serves as a desirable level of precision for reproducing potential energy surfaces (PESs) by \textit{ab initio} methods.
+Recently, the same can be said about ML models trained on calculated data.\cite{bogojeski2020quantum,kalita2021learning} From a more general perspective, the following guiding principle can be formulated: the accuracy of an approximation model that relies on quantum-chemical inputs should be at least comparable to the accuracy of the underlying computational method relative to the experimentally measured quantities.
 As for FF precursors, extracting experimental values is quite complex and not straightforward, so such an analysis can be carried out for a very limited set of available data.
-Thus, deviation of DDEC6 charges from charges derived \textit{via} kappa refinement\cite{hansen1978testing,coppens1979net,zuo2004measurements} for natrolite and formamide in terms of MAE equals 0.1174 and 0.0570 e\textsuperscript{--}, respectively.\cite{limas2016introducing} MCLF method yields the static polarizability tensor eigenvalues for 6 small organic molecules and dispersion coefficients ${C}_{6}$ for pairs formed from 49 atoms/molecules within mean absolute relative error (MARE) of 8.10 and 4.45\% correspondingly.\cite{manz2019new2} The static polarizabilities and dispersion coefficients ${C}_{6}$ for 12 polyacenes are defined by this method within MARE of 8.75 and 7.77\%, respectively; the same quantities for 6 fullerenes equals 5.92 and 6.84\%.\cite{manz2019new2} At the same time, our XGBoost models reproduce reference dispersion coefficients ${C}_{6}$ and fluctuating polarizabilities extracted using the MCLF method within the following MAREs: 3.07 and 2.18\%.
-We can speculate that the accuracy of presented approximation algorithms is comparable to the precision of reference methods, DDEC6 and MCLF.
+Thus, the MAE deviations of the DDEC6 charges from those of charges derived \textit{via} kappa refinement\cite{hansen1978testing,coppens1979net,zuo2004measurements} for natrolite and formamide were 0.1174 and 0.0570 e\textsuperscript{--}, respectively.\cite{limas2016introducing} The MCLF method yielded the static polarizability tensor eigenvalues for six small organic molecules and dispersion coefficients ${C}_{6}$ for pairs formed from 49 atoms/molecules within mean absolute relative errors (MAREs) of 8.10\% and 4.45\%, respectively.\cite{manz2019new2} The static polarizabilities and dispersion coefficients ${C}_{6}$ for 12 polyacenes defined by this method had MAREs within 8.75\% and 7.77\%, respectively.
+The values for six fullerenes were 5.92\% and 6.84\%, respectively.\cite{manz2019new2} Our XGBoost models reproduced the fluctuating polarizabilities extracted using the MCLF method and the reference dispersion coefficients ${C}_{6}$with the following MAREs: 2.18\% and 3.07\%, respectively.
+We speculate the accuracies of the presented approximation algorithms are comparable to the precision of the reference methods, DDEC6 and MCLF.